Carpal Tunnel Test & Non-Invasive Care at CSC

 Flexor Retinaculum, Wrist Sensations & CTS Assessment

-The flexor retinaculum (also known as the anterior annular ligament or transverse carpal ligament) arches over the wrist bones, providing support for tendons that allow movement in the hand, wrist, and fingers.
+The flexor retinaculum (also known as the anterior annular ligament or transverse carpal ligament) arches over the wrist bones, providing help for tendons that allow movement in the hand, wrist, and fingers.
 Nine tendons, including the flexor digitorum profundus, along with blood vessels and the median nerve, pass through the carpal tunnel.

 Repetitive hand movements, trauma, or extended wrist positions can irritate the flexor retinaculum or the tendons within the carpal tunnel.
 This irritation can lead to thickening of the ligaments and tendons, a condition called hypertrophy.
 Hypertrophy of the flexor retinaculum or tendons is a leading cause of discomfort, numbness, or burning sensations in the wrists or fingers.